paulbarrera/paulsawesomegame/readme.md

 # Pauls Awesome Soccer Game

+*I am still working on fulfilling all the requirements.
+Unfortunately, the code of two of the three requirements I created didn't work.
+However, I wanted to submit my effort, I know full well that my project is not complete.
+I wanted to say thank you to Code Louisville and the mentors for this opportunity.
+I am still and enthusisatic and passionate about coding and will continue studying hard to get better and better.
+Thank you again for your time.*

 1. To start the game type in python3 main.py in terminal.
 2. Enter Your Name
-2. Then you will be asked to whether you want to be the goalie or shooter.
+2. Then you will be asked to whether you want to play or not.
 3. After best of 5 attempts is exhusted, game will automatically end and give you a score.
-4. Best of five games wins between the player and the computer.
+4. The game will ask you if you would like a restart or not.

 ## Overview
 Become a soccer hero and score the winning penalty kick or be the goal keeper that saves the day!

 ## Technical Summary

-* Backend: Python
+* Backend: Python3
 * Framework: Flask
 * Front End: HTML, CSS

 ## Features

 * Choose from 5 different areas to shoot.
+Type the two characters to choose location.
+Top Left(TR), Top Right(TR), Middle(M), Bottom Left(BL), Bottom Right(BR).

-* Player will be able to enter name and save it to a high score ranking.
+* Player will be able to enter name and save it to a high score ranking. *still working on this*

 * Player will be able to restart penalty shootout after a win or a fail.